distantmagic/resonance/docs/pages/docs/features/validation/constraints/index.md

 Resonance provides validation constraints that are roughly equivalent to what [JSON Schema](https://json-schema.org/) offers.

-They are written in PHP, but they are also convertible into JSON Schema (they feature is also used internally by Resonance's
+They are written in PHP, but they are also convertible into JSON Schema.
-{{docs/features/openapi/index}} schema generator).
-If you need to, you can export your schemas to JSON.

 # Usage